Commando: Turkey

-UK
+United Kingdom

-3 Commando Brigade, Royal Marines is under the command of the Royal Navy's Commander-in-Chief Fleet.
+The United Kingdom Commando Force, Royal Marines is under the command of the Royal Navy's Commander-in-Chief Fleet.
 All Royal Marines (other than those in the Royal Marines Band Service) are commando trained on entry to the Corps, with supporting units and individuals from the other armed services undertaking the All Arms Commando Course as required.

-The Brigade is made up of 30 (IX) Commando, 40 Commando (home base: Taunton), 42 Commando (Bickleigh, South Hams, Plymouth), 43 Commando Fleet Protection Group (HMNB Clyde, Argyll and Bute), 45 Commando (Arbroath, Scotland), the Commando Logistic Regiment, the Royal Marines Armoured Support Group (Bovington Camp (Royal Armoured Corps Centre), Dorset), 539 Assault Squadron RM, 29 Commando Regiment Royal Artillery and 24 Commando Regiment Royal Engineers.
+The brigade is made up of 30 (IX) Commando, 40 Commando (home base: Taunton), 42 Commando (Bickleigh, South Hams, Plymouth), 43 Commando Fleet Protection Group (HMNB Clyde, Argyll and Bute), 45 Commando (Arbroath, Scotland), the Commando Logistic Regiment, the Royal Marines Armoured Support Group (Bovington Camp (Royal Armoured Corps Centre), Dorset), 539 Assault Squadron RM, 29 Commando Regiment Royal Artillery and 24 Commando Regiment Royal Engineers.

-The Royal Marines is the largest force of its type in Europe and the second largest in NATO.
+The Royal Marines are the largest force of its type in Europe and the second largest in NATO.

-US
+United States

 The United States continues to have no designated "commando" units; however, the closest equivalents remain the U.S. Army's 75th Ranger Regiment and United States Marine Corps Reconnaissance Battalions, which specialize in most of the same tasks and missions.

-During the Vietnam War the U.S. Army's 5th Special Forces Group (Airborne) instituted, "Special Operations Augmentation Recondo School," an acronym for Reconnaissance Commando.
+During the Vietnam War, the U.S. Army's 5th Special Forces Group (Airborne) instituted "Special Operations Augmentation Recondo School," an acronym for Reconnaissance Commando.
 The school was at Nha Trang Air Base, north of the massive U.S. Navy and Air Force Base at Cam Ranh Bay.
-Recondo School trained small, heavily armed long-range reconnaissance teams the art of patrolling deep in enemy-held territory.
+Recondo School trained small, heavily armed long-range reconnaissance teams in the art of patrolling deep in enemy-held territory.
 All students were combat veterans and came from the ranks of the U.S. Army, U.S. Marine Corps Force Recon Battalions, and the Army of the Republic of South Korea.
-The Army of the Republic of Vietnam had their own school.
+The Army of the Republic of Vietnam had its own school.
 The modern U.S. Army's dismounted reconnaissance troops and former long-range surveillance (LRS) teams, as well as United States Marine Air-Ground Task Force Reconnaissance, derive some portion of their legacies from the Recondo program and utilize the name "Recondos" informally.